Career Timeline of Amal Clooney: Major Achievements and Milestones

 2010: Called to the Bar of England and Wales

-2015: Visiting faculty member at Columbia Law School
+2015: Visiting Faculty Member at Columbia Law School

-2016: Co-founded the Clooney Foundation for Justice
+2016: Co-founding of the Clooney Foundation for Justice

 In 2017, the Clooneys awarded a $1 million grant to the Southern Poverty Law Center in Charlottesville, Virginia, to combat hate groups in America.